wso2-extensions/identity-tools-cli/README.md

 6. Take note of the client ID and client secret of this application.

 #### For Export and Import in a Sub-Organization
-1. Start WSO2 IS
+1. WSO2 Identity Server.
 2. Open the Console application.
-3. Login as the admin user (admin/admin)
+3. Login as the admin user (admin/admin).
 4. [Register a Standard-Based Application](https://is.docs.wso2.com/en/latest/guides/applications/register-standard-based-app/).
-5. Share the application with the relevant sub-organization (e.g., `wso2.com`)
+5. Share the application with the relevant sub-organization (e.g., `wso2.com`).
 6. Grant the following API authorizations under Organization APIs.

 API                                              | Scopes